sithmel/Do-androids-dream-of-electric-duck/README.md

 Symbol.iterator in str // true
 ```

-We can define as async iterable, an object that has a method named "Symbol.asyncIterator" and this method returns an async iterator.
+An async iterable is an object that has a method named "Symbol.asyncIterator" and this method returns an async iterator.

 ```js
 const asyncIterable = {